-Barbara Ayrton, the daughter of William Ayrton and Hertha Ayrton, was born in 1886.
+Barbara Ayrton, the daughter of William Ayrton and Hertha Ayrton, was born on 3rd April 1886.
 Her half-sister was Edith Zangwill.
 She was educated at Notting Hill High School and University College, where she studied chemistry and physiology.

 In 1906 Barbara Ayrton joined the Women Social & Political Union.
 In 1908 she gave up her post-graduate research in order to work full-time as an organizer for the WSPU.
 In November 1909 she played the part of Grace Darling in A Pageant of Great Women at the Scala Theatre, a play by Cicely Hamilton.

 In July 1910, Barbara Ayrton, married Gerald Gould.
 A fellow socialist, Gould was a Fellow of Merton College at the University of Oxford.
 He was also a supporter of women's suffrage and had joined forces with Henry Nevinson, Laurence Housman, Charles Corbett, Henry Brailsford, C. E. M. Joad, Israel Zangwill, Hugh Franklin and Charles Mansell-Moullin to establish the Men's League For Women's Suffrage.

 On 4th March, 1912 the WSPU organised another window-breaking demonstration.
 This time the target was government offices in Whitehall.
 According to Votes for Women: "From in front, behind, from every side it came - a hammering, crashing, splintering sound unheard in the annals of shopping...
 At the windows excited crowds collected, shouting, gesticulating.
 At the centre of each crowd stood a woman, pale, calm and silent."
 Over 200 suffragettes were arrested and jailed for taking part in the demonstration.
 This included Barbara Gould was arrested for breaking windows in Regent Street.
 She was remanded in Holloway Prison but was released without charge.